-Either way, the information and instructions your plastic surgeon gives you will guide you through how to prepare and how to get back to being yourself in the days and weeks after your breast implant surgery.
+Either way, the information and instructions your plastic surgeon gives you will guide you through how to prepare and how to get back to being yourself in the days and weeks after your breast augmentation.

 That’s the physical side of things anyway.

 But the mind plays a very significant role in helping our bodies heal!

 I wanted to share with you something that helped me have a positive recovery from my breast augmentations...

 Positive Breast Augmentation Recovery Attitude

 How I approached my recovery is something I like to think of as a positive breast augmentation recovery attitude.